-Therefore, Dr Cervantes recommends using an antibiotic growth promoter in the feed with solid anti-clostridial activity (such as virginiamycin) when live coccidiosis vaccines are used.
+Therefore, it is recommended to use an antibiotic growth promoter in the feed with solid anti-clostridial activity (such as virginiamycin) when live coccidiosis vaccines are used.

 Another important factor to consider when live coccidiosis vaccines are used is the amount of moisture of the litter.
 Very dry litter is undesirable because in slows the development of protective immunity against coccidiosis in vaccinated birds.